 Paying for public transport with a Visitor Oyster Card will save you a lot of money, as fares are a lot cheaper.
 It’s very easy to use in each transport, all you have to do is touch the card to the designated screen and you can keep on your journey.
 It is made for long-term use and can be charged with money at any time.

 It costs only £3 and is pre-loaded at the moment of purchase.
-Children under 11 ride everything free, as long as they’re accompanied with a paying adult.
+Children under 11 ride everything free, as long as they’re accompanied by a paying adult.

 How to Set Up a Bank Account